akhil3480/logistics_inventory_management/README.md

 1. Open **MySQL Workbench** (or MySQL CLI).
 2. Run `install_all.sql` — this will create the database, all tables, and load some demo data.
-3. After setup, you can open each file inside 'database/' to see how the project is structured:
+3. After setup, you can open each file inside `database/` to see how the project is structured:
    - `10_warehouse_schema.sql` → warehouse and product tables
    - `20_shop_schema.sql` → shops and shop stock
    - `30_ordering_schema.sql` → orders and order items
    - `40_picking_schema.sql` → picking entities
-4. Later, stored procedures and triggers will go into `90_procedures.sql` and `95_triggers.sql`.
+   - `90_procedures.sql` → stored procedures for workflows

+---

 ## 📜 Migration Log